 Fishing is not permitted at the Elkhorn Slough National Estuarine Research Reserve.
 Along with those restrictions, a large part of the Slough waterway is a State Marine Reserve, making it closed to all fishing and protecting all marine life and plants.

 Click here for a map of the slough showing the protected areas.
 You’ll notice Kirby Park is not included in the State Marine Reserve, so fishing is permitted at Kirby Park, but please take note of the nearby restricted areas.
+Also note that right now Kirby Park is Closed until further notice.

 Below are the regulations from California Fish & Wildlife: